Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: ACKNOWLEDGMENT

-The authors would like to thank Jan Schreiber, Melanie Porzenheim, Leon Oskui, and UAS Fulda for supporting the experiments.
-This work was supported by the European Union's Horizon 2020 research and innovation programme as part of the project ILIAD under grant no. 732737 and partially supported by the Research Project I.AM. through the European Union H2020 program under GA 871899.
-We gratefully acknowledge the funding of the Lighthouse Initiative Geriatronics by StMWi Bayern (Project X, grant no. 5140951) and LongLeif GaPa gGmbH (Project Y, grant no. 5140953) and the funding of project KoBo34 (Verbundprojektnummer V5ARA202) by the BMBF (grant no. 16SV7985).
+The authors would like to thank Simone Stahl, Jan Schreiber, Melanie Porzenheim, Leon Oskui, and UAS Fulda for supporting the experiments.
 Please note that S. Haddadin has a potential conflict of interest as shareholder of Franka Emika GmbH.